tylerrussin/ConsoleRenderEngine/README.md

 ### Introduction

-Ray Casting is a lightweight technique for 3D graphical rendering that when implemented correctly creates a compelling illusion of an explorable 3d space.
+Ray Casting is a lightweight technique for 3D graphical rendering.
+When implemented correctly, creates a compelling illusion of an explorable 3D space.
 This project explores the concepts of ray casting and allows the user to use various methods of rendering the environment.

 **Gallary**